GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 video, and podcasting apps should allow for offline playback.
 Social and news apps should cache recent content so users can read it when offline.
 Users also expect to stay authenticated when offline, so design for offline authentication.
-By allowing users to use your PWA while offline, you'll create a true app-like experience for them.
+An offline PWA provides a true app-like experience for users.

 #### How